ogra1/nwjs/README.md

 This snap package skeleton allows you to easily import your node project into the tree to make use of NW.js.
-It makes it also very easy to just use NW.js as webapp container (just edit the url in the "config" file)